dylanesque/Cheatsheets/typescript.md

 - Strongly consider annotations on object literals and function return types, even when they can be inferred.

+- Before you reach for a union type to handle different types a values for a variable, ask yourself if it should be two different variables instead.

 ## Scope

 - It's recommended that you wrap `case`s in `switch` statements in curly brackets to lock down scope